Xinglab/rMATS-DVR/README.md

 	--merge                 Merge the counts of all replicates.
 Enable by default when there are less than 2 replicates in at least one sample groups.

 	--skipBamCalibration    Skip the step of calibrating bam files.
 Enable it when the input bam files have already been calibrated using bam_calibration.py (see below).
 Disable by default.

+	--KeepTemp		Keep the temporary files.
+Disable by default.

 ##Run rMATS-DVR in two steps.